jungho/k8s-bootcamp/storage/README.md

 #you should see something like this, note 5Gi is available
-NAME        CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS      CLAIM     STORAGECLASS   REASON    AGE pv-volume   5Gi        RWO            Retain           Available             standard                 43s
+NAME        CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS      CLAIM     STORAGECLASS   REASON    AGE pv-volume   5Gi        RWO            Retain           Available                                      43s

 #create a pvc
 kubectl create -f pvc-01.yml